How A Convection Current Is Created

 The Rayleigh Number

 The Rayleigh number (Ra) is a dimensionless number that predicts the type of convection that will occur in a fluid.
 It represents the ratio of buoyancy forces to viscous forces within the fluid.
-A high Rayleigh number indicates that buoyancy forces dominate, leading to turbulent convection.
-A low Rayleigh number indicates that viscous forces dominate, leading to stable, conductive heat transfer.
+Practically speaking, a high Rayleigh number indicates that buoyancy forces dominate, leading to turbulent convection.
+So a low Rayleigh number indicates that viscous forces dominate, leading to stable, conductive heat transfer.
 The Rayleigh number is a crucial tool for engineers and scientists in designing systems that rely on convection, such as heat exchangers and cooling systems.

 Trends and Latest Developments in Convection Research